Travis Talburt

 In the summer of 2010 I had the wonderful opportunity to intern at Old Dominion University in Norfolk, VA, where a wonderful group of people taught me how to silkscreen.
 My affinity for portraiture, and love of animals seemed to make a great subject in witch to learn this new medium.
 These images are the explorative study I went through to make my first screen prints.

-Alphabet Series
+Alphabet Animals

 Picture